 4. Write a short review

 Just one minute of your time helps significantly!

 Learn More about the Book Steve Co-Authored.

 If you got face to face with more people, you’d create and close more opportunities.
 This is true whether you’re in a direct sales role with a quota or an indirect sales role in which you need to influence, persuade, and convince people.
 In short: we win through better communication and stronger relationships.

 And simple, personal video can help.

-Your definitive guide better business communication is available right now for preorder.
+Your definitive guide better business communication is available right now.
 See the video, read advance praise from experts, and learn what awaits you inside the book by visiting BombBomb.com/Book.